ubc-dsci320-2024w2/project-team_fabfour/report/Milestone 2 Report.md

 <img src ="../images/jess-lowfid-1.jpg" width="600px">

 *Critique:*
-This each of these sketches effectively show distributions of each mental health category.
+Each of these sketches effectively shows distributions of each mental health category.
 The violin plot and boxplots can effectively show the medians and IQR.
 The multi-bar chart can effectively show distribution, but it may be cluttered when looking at them all at once.

 **Find Extremum - "What are the most and least frequently reported mental health severity scores?"**